cdapio/cdap/docs/developer-guide/source/programming.rst

 Store Data: Datasets
 ====================
 **Datasets** store and retrieve data.
-Datasets are your means of reading from and writing data to the Reactor’s storage capabilities.
+Datasets are your means of reading from and writing data to the CDAP’s storage capabilities.
 Instead of requiring you to manipulate data with low-level APIs, Datasets provide higher-level abstractions and generic, reusable Java implementations of common data patterns.

-The core Dataset of the Reactor is a Table.
+The core Dataset of the CDAP is a Table.
 Unlike relational database systems, these tables are not organized into rows with a fixed schema.
 They are optimized for efficient storage of semi-structured data, data with unknown or variable schema, or sparse data.